 Affirmative Action Planning

-- Plans approved by the Department expire three (3) years after the date of approval.
+Plans approved by the City 1) must be submitted via e-mail, 2) are subject to audits, and 3) expire three (3) years after approval.

 MDCR keeps a list of companies with AAPs on file with the City.

 A Full AAP is only required for Companies that are: 1) entering into City contracts over $100,000, 2) located in the 11 County Metro Area, and 3) have over 40 full time employees on a single working day in the past 12 months.
 All other companies entering into contracts with the City may submit the Modified AAP Statement.